-Here you'll find everything you need to know about the legend, from its mystical beginnings to its present day uses.
+Here you'll find everything you need to know about the legend of Y Ddraig Goch (the red dragon), from its mystical beginnings to its present day uses.

 The story begins with a battle

-A young boy (who some believe to be Merlin the magician) warned Vortigern that the site he had in mind for his castle was directly above an underground lake, where two dragons lay sleeping.
+A young boy, believed to be Merlin the magician from the legend of King Arthur, told Vortigern the reason his castle would not stand is because the site was located directly above an underground lake, where two dragons lay sleeping.

 Dragon statue at King Arthur's Labyrinth, Corris, Mid Wales